sunaku/md2man/README.markdown

 ## Features

-  * Formats tagged and indented paragraphs (see "document format" below).
+  * Formats indented, tagged, and normal paragraphs: described in md2man(5).

   * Translates all HTML4 and XHTML1 entities into native [roff] equivalents.